Skip to content

 Our Vision

-We envisage the development of an online platform through which anyone can offer to be a mentor, to be the recipient of mentorship as a mentee, and access a series of online resources.
-We also plan to develop criteria which will lead to the award of a certificate based on putting into practice the learnings from the programme.
+An online platform through which mentees can be matched with an experienced public health professional, and access a series of online resources.
+We plan to develop criteria which will lead to the award of a certificate based on putting into practice the learnings from the programme.
 Collaborative research and evaluation between mentors, mentees and relevant organisations would be encouraged to utilise the combined skills of this initiative.

 Our Mission